 - Data extracted in March 2018.
 Most recent data: Further Eurostat information, Main tables and Database.
 Planned article update: March 2019.

-Of those acquiring citizenship of an EU-28 Member State, 86 % had previously been citizens of non-EU countries.
-Of these, citizens of Morocco made up the highest numbers, followed by citizens of Albania, Turkey and India.
+Of those acquiring citizenship of an EU-28 Member State, 87 % had previously been citizens of non-EU countries.
+Of these, citizens of Morocco made up the highest numbers, followed by citizens of Albania, India, Pakistan and Turkey.

 - 1 Main statistical findings